kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 - Lib used: TFT_eSPI by Bodmer
 - **IMPORTANT: Use the comments at beginning of  .ino  file to "adjust" the library files to the project.**
 - Boards Manager:  Arduino Mbed OS RP2040 Boards.
 My version is 4.0.2 (Every time I update it, I will need to "adjust" the library files again).
-- Do not include EarlePhilhower library (it is just conflitant with Mbed)
+- Do not include EarlePhilhower library (it is conflitant with Mbed)
 - Board: "RaspberryPiPico"  >  Arduino Mbed OS RP2040 Boards  >  RaspberryPiPico
 - The code files have cpp type, but the code itself is in C (cpp type is used to help in some compiler issues).